 Typically, the minimum lease term for a Resident Agency (RA) is five years and the maximum is 10 years.
-The minimum lease term for a field office is 15 years and the maximum is 30 years.
+The minimum lease term for a field office is 15 years and the maximum is 20 years.

 The FBI has a long-range program to relocate all field offices into single tenant, stand-alone, secure facilities.
 All new leases for field offices and some RAs will be noncancelable, whereas the Headquarters Annex lease will be cancelable.

-The GSA has not determined whether the Central Records Complex lease is cancelable or noncancelable.
-The FBI currently anticipates relocating 19 field offices between FY 2011 and FY 2017.
-A total of seven offices were relocated in FY 2009 and FY 2010.
+The FBI currently anticipates relocating 15 field offices between FY 2012 and FY 2017.
 When field offices relocate, often from space leased for 20 years or longer, the rental rates increase significantly to accommodate the FBI's growth in workforce, space needs, and specialized security requirements.